10 ways to cut your carbon footprint

 Electricity demand peaks between 4 pm and 7 pm and will therefore often have to rely on non-renewable and carbon-heavy ways to meet demand e.g. coal.
 But choosing to shift your energy consumption outside of these times meets your energy needs are more likely to be met by renewables.

-Their electricity comes from renewable sources all over the UK.
+Choose a renewable energy provider whose electricity comes from renewable sources.
 Often as well, if your house is heated by gas, energy companies run schemes to allow you to offset your emissions.

 You don’t need to make huge changes to your diet to help make reductions in your carbon footprint.

 We would suggest reducing the amount of meat that is intensively farmed.